Covid Safety Update: Please Read Our Vaccination & Mask Policy >>

-Edmonds Center for the Arts friends and supporters share their heartwarming stories of love of the performing arts and remind us why even in our most dire hours, the arts light the dark and ensure our humanity.
-If you would like to share your performing arts love story with our community, please email Christina Kourteva at email@example.com.
+Friends and supporters of Edmonds Center for the Arts share their heartwarming stories of love of the performing arts and remind us why even in our most dire hours, the arts light the dark and ensure our humanity.
+If you'd like to share your performing arts love story with our community, please email Elizabeth Gromko at firstname.lastname@example.org.

 In my early teens, my older sister was an ardent thespian in high school, and she lured me to live theater and musicals often.
 I was hooked!
 I moved up to seeing performers like Josh White, Odetta and Lou Rawls in Washington, D.C. from less than 10 feet away, and Dave Brubeck, Joan Baez and countless more on stage.
 The experiences we get by having high caliber artists in our own hometown is unmatched in any town our size.
 Art sustains us - so we need to sustain the arts!